Menindee Lakes: Fish deaths

 There have been periods of mass fish deaths in the Lakes.
 Fish kill data from the NSW Fisheries Department shows the size of the sudden deaths, after 1960 to be much greater.
 Between December 2018 and January 2019, and again in late 2022 and early 2023, there were at least 5 mass fish deaths reported along a 40-km stretch of the Darling River, downstream of the Menindee Lakes.
 These are often described as the "Menindee Lakes fish kill".
 It is estimated at least a million fish died, most affected were bony herring, Murray cod, silver perch and golden perch.
 The Australian government report on the deaths determined three main causes: inadequate water flow in the Darling River, poor water quality and a sudden change in temperature.

-Another report, commissioned by the government opposition leader Mr Bill Shorten MP, concluded the deaths were the result of low water flows and hot temperatures causing blue-green algal blooms.
+Another report, commissioned by the federal opposition leader Bill Shorten MP, concluded the deaths were the result of low water flows and hot temperatures causing blue-green algal blooms.
 The algae depleted oxygen in the river, depriving the fish of necessary oxygen to live.
 The report also stated, "The conditions leading to this event are an interaction between a severe (but not unprecedented) drought and, more significantly, excess upstream diversion of water for irrigation.
 Prior releases of water from Menindee Lakes contributed to lack of local reserves."